Kumar Iyer

-Kumar Sabapathy Iyer is a British economist and civil servant.
-He is currently the Director General for Economics, Science and Technology at the Foreign, Commonwealth and Development Office (FCDO).
-He leads all cross-cutting work on international economic policy including oversight of the UK’s sanctions regime.
-His most recent roles include Director General in the Prime Minister’s COVID-19 Taskforce and before that Chief Economist and a Board Member at the Foreign and Commonwealth Office (FCO).
+Kumar Sabapathy Iyer CMG is a British economist and diplomat.
+He is currently the United Kingdom’s Ambassador & Permanent Representative to the United Nations, World Trade Organisation and other International Organisations based in Geneva.

+The UK’s Ambassador and Permanent Representative oversees the work of the UK Mission in Geneva and represents the United Kingdom in its engagement with over 35 international organisations, agencies and offices based in the city.
+These include the UN Human Rights Council, the World Trade Organization, the World Health Organization, the UN High Commissioner for Refugees, the International Telecommunication Union, the World Intellectual Property Office, the Conference on Disarmament, United Nations Office for the Coordination of Humanitarian Affairs, CERN, and the World Economic Forum.

+His career has been split between the private sector, public sector and academia.

 Early life

-Born in London, Iyer grew up in India and then Stoke-on-Trent, and went to school at Blurton High School and then Stoke-on-Trent Sixth Form College, and then read economics at Durham University (BA).
+Born in London, Iyer grew up in India speaking Tamil and Hindi before moving back to England, settling Stoke-on-Trent.
+Iyer went to school at Blurton High School and then Stoke-on-Trent Sixth Form College.
+He went on to read economics at Durham University (BA).
 As an undergraduate he served as President of the Durham Union.
 He continued his education at Corpus Christi College, Cambridge (MPhil), where he was a Bank of England scholar.
 He was later a Kennedy Scholar and Teaching Fellow in International Capital Markets at Harvard University.